 In Art Year 6 have been learning about perspective, teaching the pupils to give a three dimensional feeling to a flat image.
 This has allowed the pupils to create the most incredible paintings of the Titanic.

-Year 2 have been experimenting with colours to create shades by merging and mixing to create an African inspired sunset for their art.
-They then layered effects for the final piece by using stencils to create silhouettes.
+Year 2 have been experimenting with colours to create shades by merging and mixing to create an under the sea background for their art.
+They then layered different media to complete their final piece.